-1989 C.R.C, Art 3, requires the states parties "in all actions concerning children", to ensure the best interest of the child."
-In all matters concerning children.
+1989 C.R.C, Art 3, requires all state parties "in all actions concerning children", to ensure the best interest of the child.

-Art 38 requiring states parties "to ensure that persons who have not attained the age of 15 do not take direct part in hostilities..." and to " refrain them from recruiting any person who has not attained the age of 15 in to the Armed Forces".
+Art 38 requiring states parties "to ensure that persons who have not attained the age of 15 do not take direct part in hostilities..." and to "refrain them from recruiting any person who has not attained the age of 15 in to the Armed Forces".